 This is the gal, or guy, who’s at the centre of it all.
 The person whose role it is to initiate, plan and execute the project, usually with the help of team management tools.
 In line with the project sponsor’s objectives, the project manager constructs the team’s goals, and how they will tackle them.
 It is their job to monitor the project’s progress, and to look out for, and minimize, any potential risks that could affect the project’s outcome.
 They are also accountable for the working team’s performance if there isn’t a team leader involved.

 At the heart of every operation is the project’s working team members.
 These are the people with the industry skills and expertise who are responsible for developing the product or service.
 Due to the highly collaborative nature of project management, the ideal group would also demonstrate interpersonal skills, and an aptitude for learning — because what good is someone who comes with a wealth of knowledge yet has trouble interacting with their colleagues?

 In some bigger teams, you may also find these two roles:

 Reporting to the project manager, the team leader leads the team (obvs), while also being a working member.
 It is their job to motivate other team members and resolve any conflicts that may arise.
-Without the same authority as the project manager, their influence is set through the example of their own actions and behavior.
+Without the same authority as the project manager, their influence is set through the example of their own actions and behaviour.